mutech/aka-ios-beacon/README.md

 ## News

-**Version 0.2.1**
+**Version 0.3**

-* Relaxed validation of binding expressions so that [enumeration](https://github.com/mutech/aka-ios-beacon/wiki/Binding-Expression-Syntax-and-Expression-Types#enumeration-constants) values be used anywhere (supporting libraries of shared objects).
-* Experimental support for [dynamic sections](https://github.com/mutech/aka-ios-beacon/wiki/UITableView_dataSourceBinding#example-dynamic-sections-multiple-prototype-cells) in [table view data source bindings](https://github.com/mutech/aka-ios-beacon/wiki/UITableView_dataSourceBinding).
+* Removed dependencies to AKACommons (merged) and CocoaLumberjack (temporarily until modular podspec is done).
+* Support for conditional binding expressions ($when, $whenNot, $else)
+* Refactored UITableView data source binding to use conditionals in cell mappings

 ## Contents